mojiTMJ/docker-compose-wordpress/README.md

 Make sure you have the latest versions of **Docker** and **Docker Compose** installed on your machine.

-Clone repo or Copy the **docker-compose.yml** file from this repository into a blank folder.
+Clone the repo or Copy the **docker-compose.yml** file from this repository into a blank folder.

 In the file you may change the IP address (in case you run multiple containers) or the database.

+Here we use MariaDB and WordPress docker official image

 ##### Create containers